mixmix/ferment/README.md

 - [x] Backgrounding (keep seeding / syncing when main window is closed)
 - [x] Invite to pub
 - [ ] Make torrents more reliable via pub server trackers
+- [ ] Automatically download/seed from profiles you follow
 - [ ] Make Save / Download buttons work
 - [ ] Allow "delete" of audio posts (some kind of tombstoning)
 - [ ] Reposting